 Porridge

-Porridge is a tried and tested breakfast choice – but did you know that it makes a delicious evening snack too?
+Porridge is a tried-and-tested breakfast choice – but did you know it makes a delicious evening snack, too?

 Packed full of fibre, oats will hopefully keep you full until morning and, like nuts, they’re a good source of melatonin.
 But this isn’t their only sleep-promoting ingredient.
 Oats also contain the amino acid tryptophan, which is converted to serotonin when it reaches the brain.

-A small bowl of porridge containing 25g of rolled oats and 150ml of skimmed milk contains around 150 calories.
-If this sounds a bit plain, try stirring some cinnamon in for a warm and comforting pre-bed snack, or a dash of raw honey, which is thought to have sleep-promoting properties of its own.
+If plain porridge sounds a bit boring, try stirring some cinnamon in for a comforting pre-bed snack, or a dash of raw honey, which is thought to have sleep-promoting properties of its own.

 5. Greek yoghurt